 Transaction 7: Goods sold on credit for ₹80,000.

-Debtors/ Receivables increases by ₹80,000 (Element changed: Asset increase)

-Sales increase by ₹80,000 (Element changed: Revenue increase)

-Transaction 8: Mr. De incurred ₹20,000 as wages.

-Wages increases by ₹20,000; (Element changed: Expenses increase)

-Cash decreases by ₹20,000 (Element changed: Asset decrease)

-Transaction 9: Interest on bank loan charged ₹3,000.

-Bank interest increased by ₹3,000; (Element changed: Expenses increase)

-Bank balance decreased by ₹3,000 (Element changed: Asset decrease)

-Transaction 10: He collected cash ₹20,000 from his customer.

-Cash increases by ₹20,000; (Element changed: Asset increase)

-Debtors/ Receivables decreases by ₹20,000 (Element changed: Asset decrease)

-Transaction 11: Mr. De paid ₹8,000 to his supplier.

-Cash decreases by ₹8,000; (Element changed: Asset decrease)

-Creditors/ Payables decreases by ₹8,000 (Element changed: Liability decrease)

-Transaction 12: He withdrew cash ₹7,000 for his personal use.

-Cash decreases by ₹7,000; (Element changed: Asset decrease)
+Changes brought about by this transaction are: Debtors/ Receivables increases by ₹80,000 (Element changed: Asset increase) Sales increase by ₹80,000 (Element changed: Revenue increase) Transaction 8: Mr. De incurred ₹ 20,000 as wages.
+Changes brought about by this transaction are: Wages increases by ₹20,000; (Element changed: Expenses increase) Cash decreases by ₹20,000 (Element changed: Asset decrease) Transaction 9: Interest on bank loan charged ₹3,000.
+Changes brought about by this transaction are: Bank interest increased by ₹3,000; (Element changed: Expenses increase) Bank balance decreased by ₹3,000 (Element changed: Asset decrease) Transaction 10: He collected cash ₹20,000 from his customer.
+Changes brought about by this transaction are: Cash increases by ₹20,000; (Element changed: Asset increase) Debtors/ Receivables decreases by ₹20,000 (Element changed: Asset decrease) Transaction 11: Mr. De paid ₹8,000 to his supplier.
+Changes brought about by this transaction are: Cash decreases by ₹8,000; (Element changed: Asset decrease) Creditors/ Payables decreases by ₹8,000 (Element changed: Liability decrease) Transaction 12: He withdrew cash ₹ 7,000 for his personal use.
+Changes brought about by this transaction are: Cash decreases by ₹7,000; (Element changed: Asset decrease)